We can go on to the Knight moves if you're now completely comfortable with all facets of the pawn moves

-Weaker though they may be, they are instrumental pieces in the opening and throughout the game.
-Correct deployment and usage of the minor pieces is crucial in gaining a positional edge over your opponent.
+They are instrumental pieces in the opening and throughout the game.
+Correct deployment of the minor pieces is crucial in gaining a positional edge over your opponent.

-The knight can wade through densely populated areas of the board through the use of this phenomenon.
-Take a look at the diagram on the right.
-The other backrow pieces (which are not shown here) must wait for some pawns to move in order to escape the back rank into battle.
+The Knight can wade through densely populated areas of the board through the use of this phenomenon.
+Take a look at the diagram.
+The other back row pieces must wait for some pawns to move in order to escape the back rank into battle.

-The fork is the knight's secret deadly weapon.
-In chess the fork is a double attack and it is a technique which the knight is most adept at owing to it's unique move.
-In a fork a piece such as the knight will attack two pieces at once.
+The fork is the Knight's deadly weapon.
+In chess the fork is a double attack and it is a technique which the Knight is most adept at owing to it's unique move.
+The Knight can attack two pieces at once.

 The opponent is forced to save the more powerful or maybe rather more important piece leaving the other hanging and this second hanging piece is captured.

-If the king is one of the two pieces attacked in the fork, obviously it is the one that must be saved.
+If the King is one of the two pieces attacked in the fork, clearly he is the one that must be saved.
 That leaves the other one open for capture.

-In our example on the left if the knight is moved to the e5 which is marked in green the Black king is in check and the Black queen is also under attack.
-The king must move, the queen is lost and there is nothing Black can do about it.
+In the diagram, if 43.Ne5+is played, the Black King is in check and the Black Queen is also under attack.
+The King must move, the Queen is lost and there is nothing Black can do about it.

-Although the bishop is generally regarded as being stronger than the knight in most situations, as the great Capablanca noted queen and knight is a better combination than queen and bishop.
+The Bishop is generally regarded as being stronger than the Knight in most situations.
+The great Capablanca reminded us however that Queen and Knight is a better combination than Queen and Bishop.

 The reason Capablanca gave for this is quite a logical one.
-As he said while the bishop can only mimic the queen with it's movement, the unique knight moves allow it access to places that the queen cannot cover so together they are the deadlier combination.
+As he said while the Bishop can only mimic the Queen with it's movement, the unique Knight move allows him access to places that the Queen cannot cover so together they are the deadlier combination.